k-gruenberg/DoubleX/README.md

 2. one joint output in CSV format, in addition to the per-extension JSON output
 3. replacement of the Esprima parser, which isn't maintained anymore and therefore does not support newer JavaScript syntax features, with the Espree parser
+4. data flows are now computed lazily on-demand, providing a speed-up, especially for large obfuscated extension code
-4. improved (in fact, completely re-implemented) data flow generation; see below:
+5. improved (in fact, completely re-implemented) data flow generation; see below:

 The following examples were mishandled by DoubleX, their data flows are now correctly handled: